scg-code/API_Webserver/README.md

        - Body: JSON with an error message indicating that the specified mood entry was not found.
      - **Unauthorized (401):**
        - Status Code: 401
-       - Body: JSON with an error message indicating You do not have permission to delete this resource.
+       - Body: JSON with an error message indicating You do not have permission to delete this reDocumentation.

 ![delete_mood_entry](/docs/delete_mood_entry_200.png)
 ![delete_mood_entry](/docs/delete_mood_entry_404.png)
 ![delete_mood_entry](/docs/delete_mood_entry_401.png)
 ---

-6. Get Depression Warning
+## 6. Get Depression Warning

    - **Endpoint:**
      - **URL:** `/depression_warning`